Skip to Content

 Instructions

-• In a measuring jug, mix egg with the buttermilk.
+• In a measuring jug, mix the egg with the buttermilk.

-• Add liquid ingredients into dry ingredients and mix with a fork gently to just bring together.
-DO NOT OVERMIX!
+• Add the egg mixture into the dry ingredients and mix gently with a fork, just enough to bring the mixture together into a dough.
+DO NOT OVERMIX OR KNEAD THE DOUGH!

 Notes